Kays-Somewhere/CTF-Write-Ups/DoD Cyber Sentinel 2025/Write Ups/Listening Post.md

 Before starting any analysis, I did take a moment to listen to the .mp3 file before starting.
 My first thought was that it sounded like a dial up tone like the ones that old computers used to connect to the internet.

-Write a prompt to ChatGPT asking what tools could run on Kali that would analyze the audio files, it suggested Audacity as its first chose.
+I wrote a prompt to ChatGPT asking what tools could run on Kali that would analyze the audio files.
+It suggested Audacity as its first chose.

 Downloading Audacity and inputting the file did not produce any immediately usable results except for a visual of the audio.
 However, I needed an output that gave me a list of numbers or visual highs and lows so I could manually type out 1s and 0s.
 Looking online for Audacity settings that would do this did not help ether, so I bought a hint.